 The Kitchy Wheel is a unique, handheld design that is super easy to use.
 The round blade is protected by a plastic sheath that also functions as its handle.
 The blade easily slices through thinner pizzas, focaccia, and even veggies.
 Since the handle is built above the blade, you can securely and safely push down on it while cutting, making it one of the easiest wheels to use!
 It features a retractable protective shield that'll keep your fingers protected when rifling through drawers, and its slim profile takes up next to no storage.
 What more can you ask for?

-Unfortunately, while it does have a four-inch blade, only about two inches of it is usable, as the housing and wheel limit cutting depth.
-So if you're dealing with a thicker pizza with heavy toppings, it can easily get jammed up.
-For regular or medium thickness pies, it'll do exactly what you need.
-Our last and biggest caveat is the cleaning process.
-Since the blade is covered, the housing gets messy.
-You can take it apart, but it doesn't easily unsnap and takes more time to assemble and disassemble.
-If you're willing to deal with cleaning this handy device, then you might enjoy its space-saving features and construction.
+The pizza wheel features a four-inch blade, but unfortunately, only about two inches of it is usable, as the housing and wheel limit cutting depth.
+When dealing with a thicker pizza with heavy toppings, it can get jammed up easily.
+For those deep dish pizzas, the Checkered Chef Rocker Blade would be able to handle the higher stack height.
+For pies with regular or medium thickness, the Kitchy Wheel pizza cutter will do exactly what you need it to.
+Lastly, our biggest caveat is the cleaning process.
+The housing gets messy due to the covered blade.
+You can dismantle it, but it doesn't unsnap easily and takes more time to assemble and disassemble.
+If you're willing to deal with cleaning this handy device, then you may enjoy its space-saving features and construction.

 The Rosle Stainless Steel Round-Handle is designed and engineered in Germany, boasting the best quality of any option tested.
 Its 100% stainless steel construction is petite but sturdy, using heavier, high-quality steel.
 As a result, there's no wobbling through a thick crust pizza.
 Cleaning is simple as well.
 The ergonomic design easily catches your hand when pressing into a cheesy pie, and you don't need to apply a ton of pressure with its super sharp wheel.

-The biggest downside is the smaller blade diameter of only 2.75 inches.
-While it works on thin and medium crust pizza, it'll drag toppings and require more work on a thicker pizza.
-Aside from that and its high price, this cutter is built for pizza lovers who need a high-quality option that'll keep slicing through the years.
+The main disadvantage is the smaller blade diameter only measures 2.75 inches.
+It is sufficient enough for thin and medium crust pizza, but it drags toppings and requires more effort when cutting thicker pizzas.
+Aside from that and its high price, this cutter is made for pizza lovers who want a high-quality option that'll keep slicing through the years.
+If you want a blade to solve your problems now and keep the extra change then we suggest our best buy option, Schvubenr Premium.

 The KitchenStar 14" is a stainless steel blade with a 13.75-inch construction.
 It's basically the same as the Checkered Chef, making us wonder if they're made by the same manufacturer.
 Its only difference is its two-inch blade depth (compared to the 1.75 inches on the Checkered Chef blade) designed to take on pizzas of all thicknesses.
 The blade is sharp and will easily slice through anything you need.
 Four easy slices, and you'll have a medium-sized pizza chopped in no time.
 Also, don't be afraid to take it to your veggies and fruit.
 The rolled-over handle allows you to grasp it anywhere along the body.
 If you need a cutter that'll easily get through a thicker crust, check this contender out.

-While we appreciate its functionality, we're not sure why it's priced higher than similar options.
-Needless to say, the value isn't as high as other pizza blades out there.
-Also, it's not designed for child use and takes up a little more room in your drawers.
+We appreciate its functionality, but we're not sure why this model costs more than similar options.
+Needless to say, the value isn't as high as other pizza blades on the market.
+Also, it's not designed for child use and takes up a bit more room in your kitchen drawer.

 While this might save you a few bucks upfront, don't expect this lower-quality cutter to last you a lifetime.
 Unfortunately, there is a wobble in the wheel, and it uses less durable materials.
 This pizza wheel is best for thick crust lovers that need a little extra diameter on the wheel.